HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 ### Noting!!

 Noting that the code runs actually pretty fast.
 We might don't choose a proper mp4-2-gif tool, and that is why the gifs shown below are all low frame rate.
+One can directly see gif files in the 'gifs' folder.
+Or one can run 'test.py' in each environment to generate a mp4 file (or jsut see the animation of the environment).
+Again, it is not responsible to say out platform is very very fast, but we can say it is not slow (or fast enough for us to use). ^_^

 ### 1. BallBalancer